openvar/variantValidator/INSTALLATION.md

 ```

-## Setting up PostGreSQL
+## Setting up UTA database (PostGreSQL >=9.5, <10)

-It's recommended for performance reasons to use a local varsion of the UTA database.
+It's recommended for performance reasons to use a local version of the UTA database.
 We again recommend creating a specific user account.
 ```
 CREATE ROLE uta_admin WITH CREATEDB;
 ALTER ROLE uta_admin WITH LOGIN;